clegaspi/saml_reader/README.md

 that I am using Google-style docstrings.
 Please feel free to open a pull request!

 As the architecture has evolved, I plan to create a document with more information on the structure of the application and how to contribute.
+But as you might have noticed, updates to the application come slowly.